astocko/equities_corr/README.md

 Every Saturday, four sets of correlation matrices are created, archived, and uploaded containing the 50, 100, 200, and YTD equity correlation matrices.
 The git repository only functions as a download URL mirror and index to the externally hosted files.
-Each 7zip correlation matrix archive contains two files, the actual correlation matrix and a list of symbols contained in the respective analysis.
+Each 7zip correlation matrix archive contains three files, the actual correlation matrix, a list of symbols contained in the respective analysis, and the date range of the calculations.

 The compressed files and their contents use the following naming pattern: